kkeith88/cs-665-assignment-1/README.md

 In this assigment, I decided that having an abstract beverage class and then using that as the blueprint for the concrete classes would allow modular yet simpler design.
-When first reading the requirements it stood out to me that all the different beverage function more or less the same.
+When first reading the requirements it stood out to me that all the different beverages function more or less the same.
 They each have a name, price, sugar, and milk.
 Since all these beverages share the same fields I was able to keep them in the abstract class.
 However if we were to decide that this beverage machine would also serve drinks like canned drinks or bottles we would have to slightly redefine what we consider a beverage.